webcoyote/mcp-server-motherduck/README.md

 ### Prerequisites for DuckDB

 - No prerequisites.
 The MCP server can create an in-memory database on-the-fly
-- Or connect to an existing local DuckDB database file
+- Or connect to an existing local DuckDB database file , or one stored on remote object storage (e.g., AWS S3).

 See [Connect to local DuckDB](#connect-to-local-duckdb).